 In shocked response, canoe manufacturers started trying to develop a replacement.
 They are still working at it.
 Old Town makes some of their models in three-layer polyethylene which has similar properties to Royalex.
 Wenonah is developing their Tuff-Weave, Esquif was excited about their T-Formex before they folded, Nova Craft is keen on their Tuff Stuff, and some other companies are working with their own composite creations.

 All of these materials have their pros and cons, but so far nothing has replaced Royalex.

 We are now at the point where most canoe suppliers are running out of Royalex boats.
 In the past year many paddlers have scrambled to purchase a Royalex canoe before they are no longer available.
-Here at the store, we have just a few left:

 It will be interesting to see what happens in the Royalex void of the next few years.
 Perhaps this will drive the industry to develop fabulous new canoe building materials.
 Perhaps people will be more cautious before pointing their bows down Class III+ rapids.
 Maybe we'll all become better paddlers.

 2019 update: Esquif is back in business and manufacturing T-Formex boats, which in our opinion most closely match Royalex boats in aesthetics and functionality.